Canada Names Mary Simon First Indigenous Governor General - UrduPoint

 "We need to (pause), to fully recognize and memorialize and come to terms with the atrocities of our collective past that we are learning more about each day," she told reporters on Tuesday.

+One of her first official tasks, however, might be to dissolve parliament to trigger snap elections as early as September, as Trudeau's minority Liberal government increasingly butts heads with opposition parties.

-Simon replaces former astronaut Julie Payette who resigned in January amid accusations of harassment, and behavior described in a report as "yelling, screaming, aggressive conduct, demeaning comments and public humiliations."
-Canada's supreme court chief justice had taken over the mostly ceremonial role in the interim.
+Simon replaces Trudeau's first nominee to the post, Canada's former chief astronaut Julie Payette who resigned in January amid accusations of harassment, and behavior described in a report as "yelling, screaming, aggressive conduct, demeaning comments and public humiliations."
+The supreme court chief justice had taken over the mostly ceremonial role in the interim.

+Canada's governor general is appointed by the queen on the recommendation of the prime minister.

+Payette's sudden departure reignited a debate about the role of the monarchy in Canada, with slightly more than half of respondents in recent polls favoring abolishing the position of governor general.

-Simon, who is fluent in English and Inuktitut (the principal Inuit language in Canada), said she hoped in the role of governor general to bring together all Canadians "to understand our unique histories, our unique culture, and our way of life."She said her appointment marks "a historic and inspirational moment for Canada, and an important step forward on the long path towards reconciliation.""This is a moment that I hope all Canadians feel part of because my appointment reflects our collective progress towards building a more inclusive, just an equitable society," she said.
+Simon, who is fluent in English and Inuktitut (the principal Inuit language in Canada), said she hoped in the role to bring together all Canadians "to understand our unique histories, our unique culture, and our way of life.""This is a moment that I hope all Canadians feel part of because my appointment reflects our collective progress towards building a more inclusive, just and equitable society," she said.